How to Wash a Fencing Glove

 5. Pull out the fingers to restore the good shape of your glove.

-6. Air dry or lay out in the sun with the Velcro open, aiming a fan at it will help it dry faster.
+6. Air dry or lay flat with the Velcro open, aiming a fan at it will help it dry faster.